Bing’s InPrivate Search feature is now available in new Microsoft Edge browser

-The Chromium-based Microsoft Edge browser is set to available to public next year, on January 15, 2020, while the browser comes with Bing as the default search engine in regular and private browsing modes, irrespective of Search engine you set as default, Microsoft has integrated Bing’s InPrivate Search into Microsoft Edge browser InPrivate Window.
+The Chromium-based Microsoft Edge browser is set to available to public next year, on January 15, 2020, while the browser comes with Bing as default search engine in regular and private browsing modes, irrespective of Search engine you set as default, Microsoft has integrated Bing’s InPrivate Search into Microsoft Edge browser InPrivate Window.
 The feature once available to a few via Controlled Feature Roll-outs is now available to all in Edge Dev and Canary channels.

 Bing’s InPrivate Search in New Microsoft Edge InPrivate Window